NoeGarcia/book-reviews/README.md

 	`DB_PASSWORD=ThePasswordYouSetForYourPosgreSQLServer`
 	`DB_NAME=NameOfTheDatabaseYouCreatedOnStep4`

-7. Comment or erase the lines with the following configuration for the pg.Pool() connection.
+7. Comment or erase the lines with the following configuration for the pg.Pool() connection in the Index,js file.
 That part is not needed for local databases:
 	`ssl: {`
     `    rejectUnauthorized: true,`
     `    ca: process.env.DB_SSL_CERT,`
     `},`

+8. Add all the express modules required (they are listed in the package.json file) by building the project with:
+	`npm i`

-8. Start the server (you can use node or nodemon):
+9. Start the server (you can use node or nodemon):
 	`node index.js`
 	or
 	`nodemon index.js`
-9. Open your browser:
+10. Open your browser:
 	`Navigate to 'http://localhost:3000' to view the app.`

 ## Online demo